-Note: This technical note makes use of the PicoScope 4425 automotive scope from Pico Technology and should not be used as guidance for any other piece of test equipment, whether manufactured by Pico Technology or not.
+Note: This Guided Test makes use of the PicoScope 4425 automotive scope from Pico Technology and should not be used as guidance for any other piece of test equipment, whether manufactured by Pico Technology or not.
 Connecting any other equipment may result in damage to that equipment or to vehicle components.

-The Bosch part numbers covered in this technical note are:
+The Bosch part numbers covered in this Guided Test are:

-This test evaluates the operation of the Bosch LSU 4.2 oxygen sensor (pre-catalyst) in relation to the air-fuel ratio using the Volt Drop method.
+The purpose of this test is to evaluate the operation of the Bosch LSU 4.2 oxygen sensor (pre-catalyst) in relation to the air-fuel ratio using the Volt Drop method.

 Note: The correct operation of the oxygen sensor depends on: